-Welcome to Your Ultimate Resource for Phlebotomy Training and Certification Guide!
+Welcome To Your Phlebotomy Training and Certification Guide!

 First off, congratulations on choosing the field of Phlebotomy as your next career!
 According to the Bureau of Labor Statistics careers in medical fields like Phlebotomy and Home Health Care are projected to be some of the fastest growing occupations in the United States for the next ten years.
 You are joining an employment field that is rapidly growing in demand!

 So…what does a Phlebotomist do exactly?
-The job description is actually quite straightforward: you perform venipunctures and collect blood samples.
+The job description is actually quite straightforward: a Phlebotomist performs venipunctures and collect blood samples.
 That is the job in a nutshell.
-However, the day-to-day responsibilities of a Phlebotomist are much more varied.
+However, the day-to-day responsibilities of a Phlebotomist are much more complicated than that.

 Drawing Blood – Phlebotomists will draw blood from patients for medical testing.
 They do this through skin punctures (sometimes called a “fingerstick“), venipunctures (drawing blood from the veins) and arterial punctures (drawing blood from the arteries).
 There are different levels of Phlebotomy certification, with some Phlebotomists only permitted to do some types of punctures.
 Our state-by-state training guides will explain these different certification levels and help you decide which level is right for you.